-TOTAL CAPITAL REQUIREMENT Appropriate totals from above TOTAL CAPITAL RESOURCES This should be the total of capital resources calculated in TOTAL CALTIFIE RESOURCES accordance with MIPRU 4 in this section (D1) for incorporated or unincorporated firms as applicable.
+TOTAL CAPITAL REQUIREMENT Appropriate totals from above TOTAL CAPITAL RESOURCES This should be the total of capital resources calculated in accordance with MIPRU 4 in this section (D1) for incorporated or unincorporated firms as applicable.
 For firms that are additionally subject to IPRU(INV) or CRED, this should be the higher of the amount calculated in this section ('total capital resources') and the financial resources determined by IPRU(INV) or CRED .
 See MIPRU 4.4.1R.
-TOTAL CAPITAL EXCESS/DEFICIT This should show the amount of capital resources that the firm has in relation to its capital requirement.
-IPRU(INV) requirements for Firms that carry on retail investment activities, but no other personal designated investment business, are subject to this section.
-It investment firms (retail investment activities only) is populated from section D2 (see sub paragraph (ii) above).
+TOTAL CAPITAL EXCESS/DEFICIT This should show the amount of capital resources that the IDDI/INV/ no garinom on to for firm has in relation to its capital requirement.
+IPRU(INV) requirements for personal Firms that carry on retail investment activities, but no other designated investment business, are subject to this section.
+It investment firms (retail investment is populated from section D2 (see sub paragraph (ii) above). activities only) is populated from section B2 (see sub paragraph (ii) above).
 Category of personal investment firm If the firm is subject to Chapter 13 of IPRU(INV) , it should under IPRU(INV) enter here its firm category as defined in IPRU(INV) Appendix 13(1), i.e. A1, A2, A3, B1, B2 or B3.
 Own funds requirement See Section D2 The own funds requirement ('OFR') should be calculated in accordance with Chapter 13 of the Interim Prudential Sourcebook for Investment Firms.
+Sourcebook for investment rithis.
 Non-MiFID Firms see section IPRU (INV) 13.10 For a low resource firm , the OFR is always £10,000.
-Additional own funds requirement for If the firm has increased excesses or exclusions on its PII PII (if applicable) policies, the total of the additional capital requirements ( 'FF '''' ) required by IPRU(INV) 13.1.4 should be recorded here.
+Additional own funds requirement for If the firm has increased excesses or exclusions on its PII PII (if applicable) policies, the total of the additional capital requirements required by IPRU(INV) 13.1.4 should be recorded here.
 See also section E of the RMAR.
 Other FSA capital requirements (if The FSA may from time to time impose additional applicable) requirements on individual firms .
 If this is the case for your firm , you should enter the relevant amount here.
 This excludes capital requirements in relation to PII, which are recorded above.
 Total own funds requirement Appropriate totals from above.
-Own funds See Section D2 This field should be filled in using the figure for own funds that is derived from the calculation in Section D2. that is derived from the calculation in Section D2.
+Own funds See Section D2 This field should be filled in using the figure for own funds that is derived from the calculation in Section D2.
 Own funds should be calculated in accordance with Chapter 13 of the Interim Prudential Sourcebook for Investment Firms.
 Non-MiFID Firms see IPRU (INV) 13.10 Source data for the own funds calculation should be entered in the separate financial resources section for non-MiFID firm.
-Surplus/deficit of own funds See Section D2 • This field should be filled in using the figure for surplus/deficit that is derived from the calculation in Section D2.
-This should show the amount of the firm's own funds in This should show the amount of the firm 's own funds in Adjusted not current assets requirement relation to its own funds requirement.
-See Section D2 Adjusted net current assets requirement (if applicable) All personal investment firms except low resource firms (ii application) should at all times have adjusted net current assets of at least onosia at an innes have adjusted net editent assets of at least
+Surplus/deficit of own funds See Section D2 This field should be filled in using the figure for surplus/deficit that is derived from the calculation in Section D2.
+This should show the amount of the firm 's own funds in Adjusted not current assets requirement relation to its own funds requirement.
+See Section D2 Adjusted net current assets requirement (if applicable) All personal investment firms except low resource firms (ii application) should at all times have adjusted net current assets of at least should at an amount adjusted not earront about of at least